 Now you're ready to act and start incorporating these new healthy habits into your life.
-This will help you practice what you've learned and build the skills you need to better manage your diabetes.
-Here are a few suggested actions:
+This will help you practice what you've learned and build the skills you need to better manage you focused and motivated.

-I will identify 3 reasons why being physically active may be important for my health.
+Action I will identify 3 reasons why being physically active may be important for my health.